exp0nge/light-novel-scraper/readme.md

 ## About

-A scrapper tool to grab contents of chapters of a light novel and store them as HTML files (and soon ePubs) to read later.
+A scrapper tool to grab contents of chapters of a light novel and store them as HTML files to read later.
 The script utilizes Readability to grab relevant text from a website.

 ## Usage